 Why tank?

-In this bathroom (done by me in Leeds) I have chosen to use a standard plasterboard to board out the walls with, combined with a tanking kit for the area around the bath.
-Moisture resistant plasterboard is better but more expensive, and in this instance, the homeowner was on a tight budget so compromises had to be made.
+In this bathroom (carried out by UKBG in Leeds) we have chosen to use a standard plasterboard to board out the walls with, combined with a tanking kit for the area around the bath.

 Using regular plasterboard allows for lower re-boarding costs (when compared to using other tile backer boards) whilst ensuring the wet areas are adequately prepared to resist any potential water penetration behind the tiles.